-Dr. Cynthia (Cyndi) Grossman is associate director, Science of Patient Input at FasterCures.
+Dr. Cynthia (Cyndi) Grossman is director, Science of Patient Input at FasterCures.
 Prior to joining FasterCures, Grossman was chief of the HIV Care Engagement and Secondary Prevention Program in the Division of AIDS Research (DAR) at the National Institute of Mental Health (NIMH).
 Her grant portfolio focused on research to improve the lives of people living with HIV/AIDS, including reducing the risk of onward transmission.

 She has spent her career encouraging research to address the unmet patient needs related to mental health, stigma, and other social determinants of health.
 She has also played a lead role in defining the social and behavioral scientific agenda for microbicides as HIV prevention as well as HIV cure related research.